mwnciau/rblade/README.md

 #### Component Properties

-You can define a component's data properties using a `@props` statement at the top of the component.
+You can define a component's data properties using a `@props` directive at the top of the component.
 You can then reference these properties using local variables within the template:

 ```rblade
 {{-- alert.rblade --}}